-All sources of drinking water are subject to potential contamination by substances that are naturally occurring, or manmade.
+All sources of drinking water are subject to potential contamination by substances that are naturally occurring or manmade.
 These substances can be microbes, inorganic or organic chemicals and radioactive substances.
 All drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791.

 The Safe Drinking Water Act regulations allow monitoring waivers to reduce or eliminate the monitoring requirements for asbestos and synthetic organic chemicals (SOC's).
 Our system received monitoring waivers for all of these types of contaminants.
 To ensure the continued quality of our water, we treat it in several ways.
-We decrease the iron content of the water using greensand filters.
-We raise the pH of the water using calcite filters.
+We raise the pH of the water using sodium hydroxide.
 As a precaution, we disinfect our water using a chlorination system.